 The Great Gatsby (F. Scott

 A lesson plan and links to other resources and teaching activities.
-See also F. Scott Fitzgerald Home Page, The "Secret Society" and Fitzgerald's The Great Gatsby and Connotation, Character, and Color Imagery in The Great Gatsby for other lesson plans, as well as An Index to the Great Gatsby, and The Great Gatsby: A Beginner's Guide for useful resources.
+See also F. Scott Fitzgerald Home Page, The "Secret Society" and Fitzgerald's The Great Gatsby and Connotation, Character, and Color Imagery in The Great Gatsby for other lesson plans, as well as An Index to the Great Gatsby for a useful resource.

 "Literature Units" for this novel by Paula Fox.

 Diary of Anne Frank (Anne Frank in the World, 1929-1945: Teacher Workbook)

 Lesson plans for grades 3-12 for teaching about Anne Frank and Holocaust-related subjects.
 See also Anne Frank Intro, a middle school lesson plan; Anne Frank: One of Hundreds of Thousands, a lesson plan for grades 6-8; Ann Frank: Writer, another middle-grade lesson plan; Anne Frank WebQuest, an excellent Internet activity for grades 7-9; The Truth About Anne Frank, A 12-lesson unit; Anne Frank Center U.S.A., photographs and information about Anne's journal and how it survived World War II; and Remeber.org, a comprehensive site with images and recollections of survivors, a teacher's guide, and links.

 Ernest J. Gaines

 A 10-day unit complete with handouts for Ernest T. Gaines' A Lesson Before Dying.
 See also A Lesson Before Dying Teacher's Guide.
-Click here for links to biographical information and lesson plans for several other books by Gaines.

 Lord of the Flies (William